mrciolino/wiki-backup/timeline.md

 - Bazzdows draws a card and is grented 50 gems, each worth 1000 gold.
 - The party is attacked by some Evil Os.
 Spoops makes a wish to kill them: "I wish that each member of the party, including Bazzdows, Spoops, Elira, Adalynn, and Os each gain a 3rd level boon by using the lives of the Evil Os' as a sacrifice to gain this power."
 -
-- 7 second seige: On Dolarion, Spoops helps goblins free themselves from oppressive clans.
-He converts varipua goblin villiages to his religon, then marches his army to the gates of their former goblin masters' fortress.
+- 7 second seige: On Dolarion, Spoops helps goblins free themselves from oppressive gnoll clans.
+He converts various goblin villiages to his religon, then marches his army to the gates of their former goblin masters' fortress.
 In what is known as the 7 second seige, they conquer the fortress.
+Spoops installs a goblin named Boblin Gnollfriend as new leader of the clans.
 -
 - [Creation of Mortis Lux HQ](/Events/creation-of-mortis-lux-hq)
 - [Vlaakith's Offer](/Events/vlaakiths-offer)